-One of the major petrol retailers had a slogan a while back saying that a fill-up with their clean fuel would give you 23 miles extra per tank fill.
+One of the major petrol stations had a slogan recently saying that a fill-up with their clean fuel would give you 23 miles extra per tank.

 I saw recently it now says 3%, which made me wonder what the difference was.